Chuo-ku Tourism Association Official Blog

 Let's go down to the Sumida River Terrace and head downstream.

-The camera was playing, blocked by a building on the opposite bank to Shinohashi.
+The camera was playing with a building on the other side to Shinohashi.

 SUMIDAGAWAst 010.JPG